Frequently Asked Questions

 What is a Structural Integrity Audit?

-A diagnostic assessment of the six foundational conditions that determine whether an organization can sustain performance: leadership alignment, cultural coherence, strategic integration, operational capacity, innovation readiness, and governance architecture.
+A diagnostic assessment of the five necessary conditions that determine whether an organization can sustain performance: definitional integrity, operational closure, bounded scope, interface coherence, and dynamic resilience.
 QSIA measures conditions, not compliance.

 How is QSIA different from a traditional organizational assessment?